topo-gps/ios-manual/en/waypoint_details.rst

 The physical address of a waypoint is also displayed in the details screen.
 If the address of a waypoint is still unknown, Topo GPS will look up this address in a database of Apple.
 For this you have to enable the option :ref:`Addresses - find automatically <settings-addresses>` in the :ref:`settings <ss-settings>`.
 You have also to be connected to the internet.

+On the bottom of the waypoint details screen a small map is shown with shows the waypoint relative to your current location.
+Note that this map will not show up if you have disabled location access for Topo GPS.
+On the left hand side of the map there is a plan button.
+If you press the plan button a route will be planned from your current location to the waypoint with the transportation mode which is displayed below the plan button.
+If you tap the transportation mode button below the plan button you can change the transportation mode.

 With the button on the top right of the waypoint details screen you can load a waypoint on the map or remove it from the map.

 In the bottom of the waypoint details screen you can find a toolbar with the following buttons: